-Chair Buehlhorn noted that, per recent changes to Board Policy, no final action votes will be taken in a closed meeting or closed (executive) session.
-For items requiring final action, a roll call vote shall be taken in open session.
+10:14 a.m.
+The Committee reconvened to the Regular Meeting at approximately 10:14 a.m.
+Chair Holman noted that, per recent changes to Board Policy, no final action votes will be taken in a closed meeting or closed, executive session.
+She noted that, for items requiring final action, a roll call vote shall be taken in Open Session.

-Commissioner Cox made a motion to approve the Minutes from the May 14, 2019 Executive Session of the Operations Committee meeting, as presented.
-The motion was seconded by Commissioner Windmiller.
+Commissioner Simmons made a motion to approve the minutes from the August 20, 2019 Executive Session of the Combined Operations & Audit, Finance, and Administration Committee meeting, and that these minutes shall remain a closed record of the Agency.
+The motion was seconded by Commissioner Brown.

+Aliah Holman - Yea Michael S. Buehlhorn - Yea

-Constance Gully - Absent Vernal Brown - Yea Rose Windmiller - Yea Fred Pestello - Abstain Michael S. Buehlhorn - Yea Derrick Cox - Yea Irma Golliday - Yea Herbert Simmons - Yea
+Vernal Brown - Yea Derrick Cox - Yea

+Fred Pestello - Yea Irma Golliday - Yea

+Rose Windmiller - Yea Herbert Simmons - Yea